IABTechLab/uid2docs/docs/guides/integration-prebidjs.md

 The UID2 module will automatically refresh tokens while your site is open in the user's browser, including when a user returns to your site.
 If a user is visiting your site frequently, the tokens will keep being refreshed without the module needing to be reconfigured.

 However, a UID2 token can only be refreshed for a certain amount of time.
-If a user doesn't return to your site in this time, you will need to reconfigure the UID2 module.

-To check if the UID2 module needs to be reconfigured:
+If a user doesn't return to your site in this time, you will need to provide the user's DII to the UID2 module in order to generate a new UID2 token.

+If possible, always configure the UID2 module with the user's DII when a user visits your site.
+The UID2 module will automatically use or refresh an existing token if it can, and if not it will generate a new UID2 token.

+In some cases the user's DII might not be available when the user visits your site.
+For instance, you might have prompted the user for their DII but it was not stored anywhere.
+To avoid prompting the user for their DII more than is necessarily, you should first check for a UID2 token that has not expired or can be refreshed.

+In order to check for such a UID2 token before prompting the user for their DII:

 ```js
 TODO